 As a proof of concept and practicability of our work, we implemented a prototype of the DNA.
-The general concept is platform independent.
-Most clients, however, are running MS Windows as an operating system.
-We therefore decided to implement a Windows based prototype.
-The implementation was done in .NET, as the WMI Interface offers the opportunity to access all kind of information about the local system state as well as the state of the network in very few lines of code.
-Thus, we were able to include all local tests described in Section 2 as well as a distributed ping test, a simple bandwidth measurement tool and a temporary DNS proxy.
-Furthermore, using the .NET Remoting functionality we are also able to exchange test modules in the form of signed assemblies and to run tests on distant DNAs.

-The DNA prototype was implemented within the scope of an industrial cooperation with Datev, one of the largest information service providers and software firms in Germany as well as Europe.
-This provided us the opportunity to proof the functionality of the concept by successfully running the DNA in a realistic testbed with over 50 machines.
+While the general concept is platform independent, the implementation was done in .NET, as the WMI Interface offers the opportunity to access all kind of information about the local system state as well as the state of the network in very few lines of code.
+The DNA prototype was implemented within the scope of an industrial cooperation with Datey, one of the largest information service providers and software firms in Germany as well as Europe.
+This provided us with the opportunity to prove the functionality of the concept by successfully running the DNA in a realistic testbed with over 50 machines.
 One of the main advantages besides those mentioned in the previous sections turned out to be the plug and play character of the DNA framework.
-Due to the DHT based overlay network the DNA framework is self-configuring.
+Due to the Kademlia based overlay network, the DNA framework is self-configuring.
 To include a new DNA into the existing overlay, the user just has to start the client and it will automatically find its position in the overlay network.
 On the other hand, if a client fails, the overlay network proved to be self-healing by automatically updating the neighbor-pointers needed to keep the overlay network stable.
-However, to prove the scalability of the prototype and to analyze the influence of high churn rates on its stability, we also implemented a simulator in .NET, which is based on the code of the prototype.
-The results of the simulations are presented in the next section.
+The next section contains a simulative evaluation of the stability of the proposed solution.